top of page

 Important:

-The historic José Peón Contreras Theater has been undergoing restoration work after sustaining damage in a fire in November 2022.
+The historic José Peón Contreras Theater has been undergoing restoration work after sustaining damage in a fire.
 Fortunately, some of its galleries have reopened, offering visitors a chance to appreciate the theater’s remarkable beauty.

-If you are planning to attend a performance, you will be glad to know that the symphony orchestra, which traditionally performs on the theater's stage, is presenting its concerts at the nearby Museo Palacio de la Música.
-Of course, this can change at any time, so you should check the official pages beforehand.
+If you’re planning to attend a performance, note that the symphony orchestra is currently playing at the nearby Museo Palacio de la Música.
+This may change, so check official pages in advance.

 A Historic and Artistic Legacy